ChiragAwale/Trail/readme.md

 How beacons work, how the bluetooth technologies in android are privacy protected as they transmit different bluetooth address every-time it transmits

 ## Current limitations
 Currently the app is set up to run for 2 minutes (1 min transmit and 1 min range) which will be later changed to run for specified time period.
+The data is saved locally right now which will later be uploaded automatically to server for full functionality.

 ## What's next for Trail
 - Building the server which generates the list of people in contact.
 Optimizing the application, and maybe incorporating the Google Nearby API.